 1. Zia Food Bank

-Thanks to a partnership with other Mothers Against Poverty, Zia has realized its goal of opening a food bank inside a local elementary school, where 100% of the students live at or below poverty level.
-In Zia’s pilot program, providing 8-10 meals a month for 25 client families, MAP provides the lean protein and vegetable options each week, including boneless chicken breast, lean ground beef, broccoli and cauliflower.
-Zia supplements these, along with recipe cards, through its collection of non-perishable food items enabling client families to make complete balanced meals.
+Thanks to partnerships with Mothers Against Poverty, vendors at the Philadelphia Wholesale Produce Market (PWMP) and our generous donors, Zia has realized its goal of opening a food bank inside a local elementary school, where 100% of the students live at or below poverty level.
+Zia provides 8-10 meals a month for almost 30 member families.
+MAP provides the lean protein options each week, including boneless chicken breast, lean ground beef and pork.
+Vendors at the Philadelphia Wholesale Produce Market donate fresh fruits and vegetables each week, with selections such as oranges, apples, green beans, yellow squash and carrots.
+Zia supplements these with non-perishable food items and suggested recipes, enabling client families to make complete balanced meals.
 For instance, MAP might provide ground beef and Zia will provide canned beans and diced tomatoes so client families can make a complete batch of Chili Con Carne.
 In addition, Zia collects items such as peanut butter and jelly, canned tuna and chicken, and mayonnaise, so client families can have a quick and easy backup meal available when needed.